borgar/textbox/README.md

 Sets text per-line overflow mark, similar to `.overflow`.
 This setting is off by default.
 The keyword `ellipsis` will set the overflow mark to `…`, otherwise the provided string is used as-is.

+<a name="overflowwrap" href="#overflowwrap">#</a> .**overflowWrap**( _indicator_ )

+Sets whether textbox should line-break within a word to prevent text from overflowing.
+This setting is `normal` by default which allows words to exceed the current line-width (unless line-overflow is set).
+Alternatively it may be set to `break-word` which will force a break mid-words.

 <a name="parser" href="#parser">#</a> .**parser**( _parser_ )

 Selects which text parser to use.
 The available parsers are: